About the rise of Black Feminism

 The question of who the first feminists were is a difficult and vague one.
 The previously mentioned Abigail Adams was certainly one of the earlier ones, however due to the nature of the question.
 It’s very difficult to pin point where the first feminist movements really started.
 It was not really until the sixties and seventies that the word feminism became widely used.
 There are some who say that feminists are those who state themselves feminists and fight for women’s rights and equality, not only between the sexes, but for everyone.

 Since the first feminists were unaware of the terminology which came to follow one could say that the first feminists were those women who fought for their rights first.
 But since the rights in question and the goals in question have always been different, any type of equality movement which included women as to have equal rights in any manner could be called a feminist.
 In turn it makes the question vaguer, and harder to answer.
 But if we go for a textbook answer, the first feminist movement became active during the sixties.
-Thanks to Bristol’s Plumbers for contribution.
+Thanks to Plumbers Bristol Damien for contribution in July.

 Third wave feminism